geoschem/GCClassic/docs/source/gcclassic-user-guide/phot-chem.rst

 Photolysis configuration files
 ==============================

-These are found in the ``ExtData/CHEM_INPUTS/CLOUD-J/`` directory structure.
-Cloud-J is used by default in GEOS-Chem compute photolysis rates.
-If using legacy FAST-JX instead then configuration files are located in the ``ExtData/CHEM_INPUTS/FAST-JX/`` directory.
-See the configuration file ``geoschem_config.yml`` for which subdirectory within these folders you are configured to use.
-See the README in the data directory for information about these files.
+Configuration files containing photolysis parameters (such as quantum yields, cross sections, branching ratios, etc.) may be found in subdirectories of  :file:`ExtData/CHEM_INPUTS/CLOUD-J/` and :file:`ExtData/CHEM_INPUTS/FAST-JX/`.
+See the :ref:`cfg-gc-yml` file for the current file path specifications.

+GEOS-Chem versions 14.3.0 and later use the :program:`Cloud-J` photolysis scheme by default.
+However, some aerosol properties (e.g. relative humidity dependence) are still stored in files located in the :file:`ExtData/CHEM_INPUTS/FAST_JX` directory tree.

+At present, the mercury (Hg) simulation still uses the legacy :program:`FAST-JX` photolysis scheme.
+We look to the GEOS-Chem user community to take the lead on creating configuration files for :program:`Cloud-J`.

 .. _cfg-phot-chem-chem: